Effective Dynamics of Interacting Fermions from Semiclassical Theory to the Random Phase Approximation: The Mean--Field Theory: Hartree--Fock Equation

 \subsection{Initial Data: Non--Interacting Fermions in a Harmonic Trap}

 In \cref{thm:hf} a key role is played by the assumption that the one--particle reduced density matrix of the initial Slater determinant satisfies the semiclassical commutator bounds \cref{eq:semiclass}.
-The only example given by \cite{BPS14b} was the initial data constituted by the ground state of non--interacting fermions on a torus, i.\,e., a Slater determinant of planes waves \cref{eq:fermiball} whose momenta form a complete Fermi ball $B_\F = \{ k \in \Zbb^3 : \lvert k\rvert \leq k_\F \}$ for some $k_\F >0$.
+The only example given by \cite{BPS14b} was the initial data constituted by the ground state of non--interacting fermions on a torus, i.\,e., a Slater determinant of planes waves \cref{eq:fermiball} whose momenta form a complete Fermi ball

 In \cite{FM20} it was shown that non--interacting fermions in general confining potentials exhibit the semiclassical structure, the proof using methods of semiclassical analysis.
 Instead in the following we verify \cref{eq:semiclass} by an explicit computation for non--interacting fermions in a harmonic trap.

 We consider the Hamiltonian $h$, acting on $L^2(\Rbb^3)$, describing a single particle in a three--dimensional anisotropic harmonic oscillator potential

 We introduce standard creation and annihilation operators by